Ping Wu: Career

 Wu is best known for the recurring role of "Ping," the delivery boy, on the television sitcom, Seinfeld.
-He has also appeared on other sitcoms, such as How I Met Your Mother, Two and a Half Men, The King of Queens, Anger Management, and Rules of Engagement.
+He has also appeared on other sitcoms, such as Everybody Loves Raymond, How I Met Your Mother, Two and a Half Men, The King of Queens, Anger Management, and Rules of Engagement.
 He appeared in the 1988 TV mini-series, Noble House, Rock Hudson and The Adventures of Young Indiana Jones: Journey of Radiance.
 He played a Japanese officer in the 2001 film Pearl Harbor, as well as a physician in the 1991 medical drama The Doctor.

 He appeared in three episodes of the fourth season of 24.

 He also appeared in an episode of Californication; and has been featured in several television commercials.

 He appeared in Fresh Off The Boat and has a recurring role as Henry on Silicon Valley.

 Wu has also worked as a voice actor in the video game Fallout 4.

+He was in an episode of 21 Jump Street.